 Veterinary technicians are animal nurses that work in veterinary offices, animal clinics, emergency hospitals, rescues and shelters, and more.
 These individuals receive training and education at a vet tech school during a 2-year associate’s degree program which equips them to address basic and advanced animal health care issues.
 Here are a few of the primary things that veterinary technicians can expect to do on a daily basis once they get their first paying job.

-What Do Veterinary Technicians Do?
+Where Do Veterinary Technicians Work?

 If you're thinking of becoming a veterinary technician you're probably wondering, "How much does a veterinary technician degree cost?"
 The fact is that veterinary technician school is very cheap, especially when you compare it to the cost of becoming a veterinarian.
 Of course, veterinary technicians do not make as much as veterinarians, but they can begin working within two years, and many of the classes could transfer to a Doctor of Veterinary Medicine degree if you choose to go on to become a veterinarian.